Learning to Use the MITI (Version 4.2.1) for Coding and Coaching

 Participants will engage in learning through webcasts, written materials, videos, audio recordings, exercises, and practice opportunities.
 Course instructors are experienced members of the Motivational Interviewing Network of Trainers (MINT).

 Meet the Instructors

-Ali Hall (JD) is a member of the Motivational Interviewing Network of Trainers (MINT) and an independent consultant and trainer.
-Ali has designed and facilitated over 900 Motivational Interviewing and MITI coding workshops for health care practitioners, behavioral health clinicians, psychologists, psychiatrists, and criminal/juvenile justice professionals, and provides training for trainers in evidence-based practices.
+Ali Hall, JD, is a member of the Motivational Interviewing Network of Trainers (MINT), and served as Lead Trainer for the MINT's International Training for New Trainers (TNT) in Berlin in 2015.
+Ali works full time as an independent consultant and trainer, and has designed and over 1200 Motivational Interviewing workshops for health care practitioners, behavioral health clinicians, psychologists, psychiatrists, and criminal/juvenile justice professionals, and provides training for trainers in evidence-based practices.
 Ali offers MI coding and skill development coaching, and provides consultation to systems for effective MI implementation.